shannonjryan/pyBLOSSUM/README.md

 ```
 conda activate pyBLOSSUM
 ```
-A specific BLE can be called directly from the command line using the following command:
+A specific BLE can be called directly from the command line.
+Navigate to the pyBLOSSUM installation directory and run:
 ```
 python BLEs/<BLE_filename> <input_filename>
 ```